When a company is dissolved, by law, its assets - but not its liabilities - pass to the control of the Crown.

 However, if you owned a company that was dissolved, you could potentially recover assets from it that have become bona vacantia.

 This guide explains what bona vacantia is and what happens to company assets when a company is dissolved.
-It also covers the Crown Solicitor's role in the process and how to contact the Crown Solicitor.
+It also covers the Crown Solicitor's role in the process and how to contact the Crown Solicitor for Northern Ireland.